yuuri-3/reading-activity-tracker-demo/README.md

-# Reading Activity Tracker
+# Yomzoy

-This is a code bundle for Reading Activity Tracker v3.
+This is a code bundle for Yomzoy.
 The original project is available at https://www.figma.com/design/vUJNw84ODX81ThpaFig1Sz/Reading-Activity-Tracker-v3.

 ## Running the code